VinEckSie/sealed-in-rust/src/02-core-primitives/02-01-symmetric-ciphers.md

 [^WIREGUARD]: WireGuard — modern VPN protocol using ChaCha20-Poly1305 to secure IP traffic.
 [More](../99-appendices/99-01-glossary.md#wireguard)
 [^NONAES]: Non-AES hardware — CPUs without AES instructions, where ChaCha20 is often faster than AES.
 [More](../99-appendices/99-01-glossary.md#non-aes-hardware)
 [^SALSA20]: Salsa20 — stream cipher by Daniel J. Bernstein; predecessor of ChaCha20, fast and well-studied.
 [More](../99-appendices/99-01-glossary.md#salsa20)
-[^PSEUDOKEY]: A pseudorandom keystream is a sequence of bits/bytes that looks random but is deterministically generated from a secret key (and usually a nonce).
+[^PSEUDOKEY]: Pseudorandom keystream - sequence of bits/bytes that looks random but is deterministically generated from a secret key (and usually a nonce).
 [More](../99-appendices/99-01-glossary.md#pseudorandom-keystream)
-[^POLY1305]: ChaCha20-Poly1305 is an AEAD scheme that combines the ChaCha20 stream cipher with the Poly1305 MAC to provide authenticated encryption (confidentiality + integrity).
+[^POLY1305]: ChaCha20-Poly1305 - AEAD scheme that combines the ChaCha20 stream cipher with the Poly1305 MAC to provide authenticated encryption (confidentiality + integrity).
 [More](../99-appendices/99-01-glossary.md#chacha20-poly1305)